wildmonkeydan/ccleste-psx/README.md

 PLEASE NOTE: Pausing and Using Save States does not work and attempting to save state WILL CRASH

 This game doesn't work on DUCKSTATION as of version 0.1-5485-gc6a57273.
-PCSX-Redux or Real Hardware is recommmened instead
+PCSX-Redux or Real Hardware is recommmended instead

 ## Compiling